-If you’re considering selling a piece of furniture, I’d suggest taking a few photos of it before you move it out to the garage.
+- If you’re selling a piece of furniture, take a few photos of it before you move it out to the garage.
 It’ll photograph much better in a nice bright room than on a concrete floor surrounded by shovels and rakes.

 And if you’re deciding between a garage sale and Craigslist, it depends on what you’re selling.
 You might go with a garage sale if you have a lot of things you want to clear away and you’ll be satisfied with $75-$100 for the day.
 People are looking for dirt cheap items at a garage sale.